-- Landing Page: is a simple web page that shows your product and its features and also, the option to subscribe with the available prices.
+Is a simple web page that shows your product and its features and also, the option to subscribe with the available prices.
 The reality is that the service does not exist yet, but will serve to measure the interest of users in contracting the product.
-A famous example of this tool is Buffer, the social network users management company that tested its service through a landing page.
+A famous example of this tool is Buffer (1), the social network users management company that tested its service through a landing page.

-- Smoke Test: measures the interest of consumers for a product or service like a landing page, but through other marketing techniques such as, a video for example.
+Measures the interest of consumers for a product or service like a landing page, but through other marketing techniques such as, a video for example.
 One famous case is Dropbox.
-This well-known multinational, tried their service through this explanatory video.
+This well-known multinational, tried their service through this explanatory video (2).

-- Janitor: is a learning activity designed to test the specifications of the business model devised.
+Is a learning activity designed to test the specifications of the business model devised.
 It usually starts being a very manual and personalized task, as it gets features validated and gains customers, it is automated.
-This is the case of Food on the Table, currently called Mealplanning, whose founder began personally carrying out the task of preparing personalized menus, making shopping lists, comparing prices in supermarkets, etc. He was especially useful in dealing directly with the client to get good feedback to add value to their service.
+This is the case of Food on the Table, currently called Mealplanning (3), whose founder began personally carrying out the task of preparing personalized menus, making shopping lists, comparing prices in supermarkets, etc. He was especially useful in dealing directly with the client to get good feedback to add value to their service.

-- Wizard of OZ: is a tool similar to the janitor, the difference is that the client thinks the interaction with the product is real, although behind the scenes are humans, who are doing the work that will be in the future automated by the system.
-The best-known example is Zappos, the online shoe store that began with its creators going in person to the shoe stores to acquire the shoes that they would later send by courier to satisfy the orders received from their website.
+Is a tool similar to the janitor, the difference is that the client thinks the interaction with the product is real, although behind the scenes are humans, who are doing the work that will be in the future automated by the system.
+The best-known example is Zappos (4). the online shoe store that began with its creators going in person to the shoe stores to acquire the shoes that they would later send by courier to satisfy the orders received from their website.

-- Crowdfunding test: is a method to share your product or concept to measure the amount of audience interested in it and, in turn, start receiving funds to continue developing the product.
-Pebble is the sports watch brand that launched a crowdfunding campaign through Kickstarter and won more than 10 thousand dollars in 8 weeks.
+Is a method to share your product or concept to measure the amount of audience interested in it and, in turn, start receiving funds to continue developing the product.
+Pebble (5) is the sports watch brand that launched a crowdfunding campaign through Kickstarter and won more than 10 thousand dollars in 8 weeks.

 Whether you are going to test your prototype or perform an MVP, the important thing is to be able to listen to your client’s voice and know how to transfer it to your product.